 This summer I booked my very first solo vacation.
-Don’t get me wrong – I’ve travelled a lot on my own, mostly for work or visiting friends who live in other countries.
-I’m no stranger to sleeping alone in hotel rooms, wandering the streets of an unknown city or having cringeworthy conversations with Uber drivers.
+Don’t get me wrong – I’ve traveled a lot on my own, mostly for work or visiting friends who live in other countries.
+I’m no stranger to sleeping alone in hotel rooms, wandering the streets of an unknown city, or having cringe-worthy conversations with Uber drivers.
 There’s a noticeable difference, however, between sitting in a lobby in a hotel downtown, surrounded by other lonely and tired people staring at their laptops, and going to a hotel on a beachfront where people come to enjoy themselves.
 This is what I’ve learned on this solo adventure:

 Long vacations are necessary